PatrickChristoph/airbnb_insights_australia/docs/index.md

 During my data science course with Udacity I was challenged to predict something with public data from Airbnb.
-Because I'm currently travel in Australia, I chooses to use all public available data from the land of the kangaroos 🦘 - thanks at this point to [Inside Airbnb](https://www.insideairbnb.com/) who provides the data.
+Because I'm currently travel in Australia, I chose to use all public available data from the land of the kangaroos 🦘 - thanks at this point to [Inside Airbnb](https://www.insideairbnb.com/) who provides the data.